godaddy/gasket/packages/gasket-plugin-lint/README.md

 ## Installation

-This plugin should only be used during the create command for new apps.
+This plugin is only used by presets for `create-gasket-app` and is not installed for apps.

-Ideally, and for the most part, this plugin should already be included with primary presets.
-See the [Presets] section below to learn how preconfigure a code style.

 ## Usage